twitch-guides/audio/docs/free-vsts.md

 * [TDR Nova](http://www.tokyodawn.net/tdr-nova/) by Tokyo Dawn Records

-   Fully parametric and allows for dynamic equalizing, very indepth and powerful
+   Fully parametric and allows for dynamic equalizing, very indepth and powerful.
+Can be used as a de-esser

 * [BootEQ mkII](https://varietyofsound.wordpress.com/downloads/) by Variety of Sound